 Students are encouraged to take more rigorous courses which will challenge them to develop their critical thinking and analytical skills.
+WFHS offers various Honors and AP level courses which can help students prepare for college and/or career paths they will pursue after graduation.

 Parents and students should consider placement in Honors and Advanced Placement courses with care.
 A high school record that includes successful completion of Honors or Advanced Placement courses enhances a student's college application.

 Teacher recommendation is required and maintaining a minimum 85 average may be necessary.
-Payment of exam fees for Advanced Placement courses is the family's responsibility.